WordPress/gutenberg/docs/getting-started/create-block/block-anatomy.md

 } );
 ```

 The first parameter in the **registerBlockType** function is the block name, this should match exactly to the `name` property in the `block.json` file.
-By importing the metadata from `block.json` and referencing the `name` property in the first parameter we ensure that they will match, and continue to match even if the name is changed in `block.json`.
+By importing the metadata from `block.json` and referencing the `name` property in the first parameter we ensure that they will match, and continue to match even if the name is subsecquently changed in `block.json`.

 The second parameter to the function is the block object.
 See the [block registration documentation](/docs/reference-guides/block-api/block-registration.md) for full details.